 - Inform the security checkpoint screener of any disability or if you have special equipment that cannot go through an x-ray inspection.

-- Visual paging and messages are located on flight information monitors and visual display monitors.
+- Visual messaging and paging is located on flight information monitors and visual display monitors throughout the terminal.

 - All restrooms are accessible.
 Family restrooms are located near gates A6, B4, C7, D5, E5, E15 and Arrivals/Baggage area, Zones B and E.